20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Backyard BBQ decorating and ambiance hacks

 A few simple touches can make your backyard BBQ feel more festive without turning it into a full decorating project.
-The goal is to create an outdoor space that feels welcoming, easy to move through, and comfortable once the sun starts to go down.
+The goal is to create an outdoor space that feels welcoming, easy to navigate, and comfortable as the sun starts to set.

 18. Add string lights before sunset